krestenkrab/riak_link_index/README.md

 effect the other way around.

-> The objects that contain the reverse links (in this case e.g. `/riak/company/Trifork`) will have empty contents.
-So you cannot use those bucket/keys for storing data!
+> The objects that contain the reverse links (in this case e.g. `/riak/company/Trifork`) will have special content used to manage the links, so you cannot use them for other stuff!

 This module also allows you to install an `index_hook`, which can be used to extract links from your objects.
 Index hooks can be written in